Animal Law Litigation Clinic

 The Animal Law Litigation Clinic was launched in the fall of 2019 and is the world’s first and only legal clinic devoted to advancing legal protections for farmed animals.

-The Animal Law Litigation Clinic (ALLC) provides top-notch litigation training for future lawyers by providing students with substantive instruction and the opportunity to practice litigation skills.
+The Animal Law Litigation Clinic (ALLC) provides top-notch litigation training for future lawyers through substantive instruction and the opportunity for students to practice litigation skills.
 The ALLC advocates for farmed animals in the courtroom through cutting-edge lawsuits aimed at establishing and expanding legal protections and rights for farmed animals, including challenging the presumption that common, inhumane farming practices are shielded from judicial scrutiny, and pursuing novel causes of action.
 Visit the Law Courses Catalog for course details, prerequisites, enrollment, and more.

 The ALLC provides high-quality legal services to clients on a pro bono basis.

 - <div class="lw_blurbs_body"><blockquote class="pulled quote transparent" style="width: 90%;"> The Animal Law Litigation Clinic has been an invaluable resource for us and we have greatly appreciated our interactions with Clinic staff.
 While we were obviously aware of the quality of work we would be receiving from the ALLC director, what has been pleasantly surprising is the quality of work provided by Clinic students who have researched, analyzed, and resolved complex legal issues at a level that far exceeds the capabilities of most law students.
 We are thankful for the Clinic and we look forward to working with them on many cases in the future.”<span class="speaker">ALLC Client</span></blockquote></div>

 Cases are selected to maximize student learning opportunities while also effecting the most change for farmed animals.
 Students are involved in every aspect of litigation, including appearing in court on behalf of clients.
 Depending on the procedural posture of the clinic’s cases, work may include interviewing potential clients/client representatives; drafting complaints; briefing and arguing dispositive motions; drafting and responding to discovery requests; taking or defending depositions; pre-trial motions practice; trial work, including voir dire and direct and cross examination; and post-trial briefing.
 Learn more about our current cases and check out our media coverage and more regarding the ALLC’s work.